SalesConnection/Caction-Support/docs/Dropdown_Options.md

      <img src="img/Dropdown_options_in_Quotation_3.png">
    </p>

-4. After Rename for the new dropdown, click the tick icon to save the name.<br>
+4. After rename for the new dropdown, click the tick icon to save the name.<br>

    <p align="center">
       <img src="img/Dropdown_options_in_Quotation_4.png">